puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	quest --progress

-This shows your progress by displaying tasks that you have completed and tasks that still need completing.
+This shows your progress by displaying the tasks you've completed and tasks that still need completing.
 {% endaside %}

 {% task 7 %}